Configuration Options

 image

-• repository: Configure from which repository the HiveMQ platform image is pulled.
+• repository: Configures from which repository the HiveMQ Platform image is pulled.

-• name: The name of the image to be used.
+• name: The name of the HiveMQ Platform container image to be used.

-• pullPolicy: Defines the imagePullPolicy that Kubernetes uses to download the image.
+• pullPolicy: Defines the imagePullPolicy that Kubernetes uses to download the HiveMQ Platform container image.

 Possible values are: IfNotPresent, Never, or Always.